David Beckham's Success and Achievements in Timeline

 1990: Under-15 Player of the Year

-In 1990, David Beckham was named Under-15 Player of the Year while playing for Brimsdown Rovers' youth team.
+In 1990, David Beckham was named Under-15 Player of the Year during a two-year period in which he played for Brimsdown Rovers' youth team.

 1996: Automatic First-Choice Player

-During the 1996-97 season, Beckham became an automatic first-choice player at Manchester United, helping them retain the Premier League title.
+In 1996, David Beckham became an automatic first-choice player at Manchester United and he helped them retain the Premier League title.

-1998: Beckham scores first goal for England in 1998 FIFA World Cup
+1998: Beckham scores first goal for England in World Cup match

-In 1998, Beckham played in all of England's qualifying matches for the 1998 FIFA World Cup and was part of the 23-man squad for the finals in France.
-He scored his first goal for England with a free kick in a 2–0 victory against Colombia.
+In 1998, David Beckham played in all of England's qualifying matches for the 1998 FIFA World Cup.
+He scored his first goal for England against Colombia with a free kick in a 2-0 victory.

 1999: UEFA Champions League Final Win

-In 1999, David Beckham played in central midfield in Manchester United's win over Bayern Munich in the UEFA Champions League Final, and his assists led to the team winning.
-He was also runner-up for European Footballer of the Year and FIFA World Player of the Year awards.
+In 1999, David Beckham played in central midfield in Manchester United's win over Bayern Munich in the UEFA Champions League Final, assisting both goals from corners in injury time.

 November 2000: Beckham promoted to England team captain

-On November 15, 2000, David Beckham was promoted to team captain of England by caretaker manager Peter Taylor, following Kevin Keegan's resignation.
-He then kept the role under new manager Sven-Göran Eriksson.
+On November 15, 2000, David Beckham was promoted to team captain of England, following Kevin Keegan's resignation.

 2000: Premier League Title Retained

 In 2000, David Beckham was a key player in Manchester United's third successive league title.
-He scored nine Premier League goals and had the most assists in the league, with twelve.
+He scored nine Premier League goals and provided 12 assists, leading the league in that category.

 October 2001: Beckham helps England qualify for 2002 FIFA World Cup

-On October 6, 2001, David Beckham played a major role in helping England qualify for the 2002 FIFA World Cup, including a free-kick goal against Greece.
-He was voted BBC Sports Personality of the Year for 2001 and was runner-up for FIFA World Player of the Year.
+On October 6, 2001, David Beckham played a major role in helping England qualify for the 2002 FIFA World Cup, including scoring a crucial free-kick against Greece.
+He was later voted BBC Sports Personality of the Year for 2001.

 2001: Runner-up for FIFA World Player of the Year

-In 2001, David Beckham was runner-up for FIFA World Player of the Year.
+In 2001, David Beckham was twice runner-up for FIFA World Player of the Year, marking one of his significant achievements in individual awards.

-In 2002, a UK poll conducted by Channel 4 voted Beckham's goal against Wimbledon as No.18 of the 100 Greatest Sporting Moments.
+In 2002, a UK poll conducted by Channel 4 ranked David Beckham's goal against Wimbledon as No. 18 of the 100 Greatest Sporting Moments.

-On June 13, 2003, David Beckham was appointed an OBE (Officer of the Order of the British Empire) for services to football.
+On June 13, 2003, David Beckham was appointed an Officer of the Order of the British Empire (OBE) in the Queen's Birthday Honours List for his services to football.

-In August 2003, David Beckham scored the final goal in Real Madrid's 3–0 win over Mallorca in the Spanish Super Cup.
-He settled in quickly, scoring five times in his first 16 matches.
+In August 2003, Real Madrid won the Spanish Super Cup against Mallorca, with David Beckham scoring the final goal in the return leg.
+He quickly settled into the team, scoring five times in his first 16 matches.

 2004: Named in FIFA 100 List

-In 2004, David Beckham was named by Pelé in the FIFA 100 list of the world's greatest living players.
+In 2004, David Beckham was named by Pelé in the FIFA 100 list of the world's greatest living players, recognizing his contributions to football.

 June 2007: Final match for Real Madrid

-On March 20, 2008, David Beckham was recalled to the England squad by Fabio Capello for the friendly against France in Paris on March 26, becoming only the fifth Englishman to win 100 caps.
+On March 20, 2008, David Beckham was recalled to the England squad and on March 26, he became only the fifth Englishman to win 100 caps.

-On May 11, 2008, Fabio Capello included Beckham in his 31-man England squad to face the United States at Wembley on May 28.
-Before the match, Beckham received an honorary gold cap representing his 100th cap from Bobby Charlton and assisted John Terry on the match-winning goal.
+On May 11, 2008, David Beckham was honored before the match against the United States by receiving an honorary gold cap representing his 100th cap.
+He assisted John Terry on the match-winning goal.

 June 2008: Beckham captains England against Trinidad and Tobago

-On June 1, 2008, in a surprise move, Capello handed David Beckham the captaincy for England's friendly against Trinidad and Tobago, marking a significant turnaround for Beckham's England career.
+On June 1, 2008, David Beckham captained England's friendly match against Trinidad and Tobago, marking a dramatic turnaround in his England career.

 2008: Induction into English Football Hall of Fame

-In 2008, David Beckham was inducted into the English Football Hall of Fame.
+In 2008, David Beckham was inducted into the English Football Hall of Fame, celebrating his successful career and contributions to the sport.

 2011: MLS Cup Win with LA Galaxy